 Meanwhile, Google Assistant has been given a new feature called Family Bell.
 According to the company, it lets you "add bell reminders throughout the day that announce when it's time to start an online class, settle in for reading time, have a snack, or even for bedtime".

-In any case, it’s clear that both companies are seeking to address shortcomings with their previous smart speakers – and both have landed on dramatically different designs as a result.
+In any case, it’s clear that both companies have sought to address shortcomings with their previous smart speakers – and both have landed on fresh new designs as a result.